jrandleman/EScheme/doc/instructions.md

 ## Writing Bytecode
 In order to write out bytecode, simply follow the instruction syntax outlined below.
-Note that any arguments specified as `<symbol>` or `<number>` MUST be symbolic or numeric literals respectively.
-For example, `jump` and `call` both accept numbers, but whereas `jump` requires that it's argument is a numeric literal, `call` also accepts variables that evaluate to numbers.
+Note that any arguments specified as `<symbol>` or `<integer>` MUST be symbolic or integer literals respectively.
+For example, `jump` and `call` both accept integers, but whereas `jump` requires that it's argument is an integer literal, `call` also accepts variables that evaluate to integers.

 ### NIL
 A note on writing NIL literals: use `()`.
 For example, `(define n (quote ()))`